Parliamentary.ai

 Overview

-This bill mandates an independent audit of the economic, social, and political costs and benefits of the UK's membership in the European Union.
+This bill mandates an independent audit of the economic, social, and security costs and benefits of the UK's membership in the European Union.
 The audit will be conducted by a commission appointed by the Chancellor of the Exchequer and will report its findings to Parliament.

 Description

-The Commission must submit its report to Parliament within twelve months of its appointment.
-The Treasury will provide necessary administrative and financial support.
+The commission must report its findings to Parliament within twelve months of its appointment.

 Government Spending